sbcshop/Pico-3V-Relay-HAT/README.md

-# Raspberry Pi Pico dual Channel Relay Board / HAT
+# Raspberry Pi Pico 3V Relay HAT

-Pico Relay 3V HAT is a Two-Channel high-quality relay with loads of 7A/ 250 VAC and 15A/ 120 VAC and the Switching Voltage(VAC) of 10A/ 250V and Switching Voltage(VDC) of 10A/ 30V.
+Pico 3V Relay HAT is a Two-Channel high-quality relay with loads of 2A/ 120V Switching Voltage(VAC) and 2A/ 24V Switching Voltage(VDC).

 <img src="" />